French Bull Dogs -

 Most French bull dogs are fairly active around the house, but still need a daily walk for good health, as well as to instill the structure they need from you - their pack leader.

-Take care not to over-stress them in warm weather as they are prone to overheat easily when the temperature rises.
+Exercise in moderation and take care not to over-stress them in warm weather as they overheat easily when the temperature rises.

-Short-nosed breeds such as the Frenchie, along with similar dogs for example Pugs, Shih Tzus and Boston Terriers, are subject to a respiratory health issue known as Brachycephalic Airway Obstruction Syndrome.
+Short-nosed breeds such as the Frenchie, along with similar dogs for example Pugs and Boston Terriers, are referred to as brachycephalic dogs and are subject to respiratory health issues which makes their breathing less efficient.
+As a result, their air flow can be restricted if they are overexerted.

 Ideal Living Space

-The French Bulldog will easily adapt to house or apartment.
-Compared to other small breeds, they are not known to be nuisance barkers which will be a plus if in close proximity to neighbors.
+The French Bulldog doesn't need a lot of room and will easily adapt to house or apartment.
+Compared to other small breeds, they are not known to be nuisance barkers which is a plus if in close proximity to neighbors.

-But don't try to keep them housebound - the mental stimulation of getting out for a walk is necessary to all canines.
+While they don't need a lot of outdoor activity, don't try to keep them housebound - the mental stimulation of getting out for a walk is necessary to all canines.
+Plus, you want to show them off - right!

 The Frenchie With Children?

-This breed is best in families with children old enough to understand kindness and respect for dogs while still being able to show leadership.
+This breed is an excellent family dog and has a good reputation with children.
+They are ideal, and do best, in families with children old enough to understand kindness and respect for dogs while still being able to show leadership.

-Also, small children sometimes want to pick dogs up and these little dogs are surprisingly heavy!
+Also, small children sometimes want to pick dogs up and these little dogs are surprisingly heavy.
+Frenchies also need careful handling because of being prone to back problems!

 Seniors Or The Less Active?

-French Bull Dogs are great companion dogs for seniors or less active families.
+French Bull Dogs are irresistible, very affectionate and make great companion dogs for seniors or less active families.
 Stay-at-home pet parents are ideal for providing the love and close attention the Frenchie seeks.

 Further Reading